Read updates on our plans to advocate for flood mitigation

 • Regarding Council resolution to continue with and extend the engagement with the local community, including business owners, over flooding matters including providing advice to assist property owners in taking their own measures to reduce the impacts of flooding on their properties, this has been actioned including community meetings on 14 and 15 November 2022.

-• Provision in the Annual Plan for streetscape in Edgeware Village Masterplan (CPMS #26623, currently $565k in FY26/27, $1.589M in FY27/28).
-Master Plan funding is subject to the Council’s review of its capital programme as part of the draft LTP 2024-34 consideration process.
+• There was provision in the Annual Plan for streetscape in Edgeware Village Masterplan (CPMS #26623, currently $565k in FY26/27, $1.589M in FY27/28).
+Master Plan funding is subject to the Council’s review of its capital programme as part of the draft LTP 2024-34 consideration process, and the Council has defunded the Master Plan work as a result of the Long Term Plan process.

 Measures of success